Tierran/Ironclaw2E-FoundryVTT-System/README.md

 This system was built from the Boilerplate system found here: https://gitlab.com/asacolips-projects/foundry-mods/boilerplate

-NOTE: This system requires the Combat Utility Belt (https://github.com/death-save/combat-utility-belt) module and it's Enhanced Conditions to be installed and activated to fully function, as the Ironclaw combat system is based completely on status effects.
-Please remember to activate it and disable the default Foundry status conditions, if not already disabled.

 ## Usage

 For rolling actor dice pools, actor sheets have a button to open a dice poll popup, which allows you to select what pools to use for the roll.
 The system has some support for specific rolls to automatically pre-select relevant dice pools and add modifiers through hard-coded logic.
 This does require any added gifts to have the same name as they do in the books to function, but allows easier rolling of dice.